Learning to ride a motorcycle will change your life.

 Once you’ve completed your Compulsory Basic Training, the next step is to progress to taking your full licence tests – both theory and practical.
 After which you will be able to take passengers (or pillions as we bikers call them!), ride on motorways and also ride abroad, which you cannot do on a provisional licence.
 The type of motorcycle you can ride on a full licence depends on your age and the type of motorcycle you took your practical test on – see our section on the Practical Tests for more information.

-We deliver Compulsory Basic Training (CBT) courses and full licence (often referred to as Direct Access or DAS) training from our dedicated training centre in Stockport, Manchester, which is just 3 miles from the test centre at Bredbury.
+We deliver Compulsory Basic Training (CBT) courses and full licence (often referred to as Direct Access or DAS) training from our dedicated training centre in Stockport (just 5 miles from Bredbury Test Centre).

 Details of our courses can be found by following these links: